Miss Charm 2024: Format

-The results of the in-depth interview along with the preliminary competition, which consisted of swimsuit and evening gown sections, determined the twenty semi-finalists to advance.
-The twenty semi-finalists competed in the swimsuit sections and were reduced to ten.
-These semi-finalists then competed in the evening gown section, from which the first five finalists were chosen and moved into the question-and-answer round.
-In addition, the online voting winner advanced as the sixth finalist.
-In case the online voting winner was already chosen by the judges, the direct entry would be given to the delegate with the second highest number of votes.
-The six finalists competed in the interview questions, and were then reduced to three.
-The three finalists competed in one final question, after which the winner and her two runners-up were announced.
+The results of the in-depth interviews, along with the preliminary competition—which consisted of the swimsuit and evening gown segments—determined the twenty semifinalists who advanced to the next round.
+The semifinalists competed in the swimsuit segment, after which the number of contestants was reduced to ten.

+The top ten then competed in the evening gown segment, from which five finalists were selected to advance to the question-and-answer round.
+In addition, the winner of the online voting advanced directly as the sixth finalist.
+If the online voting winner had already been selected by the judges, the direct entry was instead awarded to the delegate with the second-highest number of votes.

+The six finalists competed in the interview round, after which the field was narrowed down to three contestants.
+The final three then answered one final question, following which the winner and two runners-up were announced.

 Contestants

-36 delegates competed for the title in this year's edition.